gmeeker/queuebernetes/README.md

 Default: `false`
 Call createIndex on the queues (usually handled by Controller).

+#### livenessQueue ####
+Queue name to coordinate between the controller and the workers and allows the controller to shutdown workers.
+Optional, but required to support `minReplicas`.

 #### exit ####
 Default: `true`
 Set to `false` to keep running the when the queue is empty.
 When running from a Job, set to `true`.